corpus-christi/corpus-christi/doc/stories.md

 1. Although we use the term **user** informally throughout, CC's data model does _not_ include a user entity.
+   Instead:

    1. Any individual (human) tracked by the system we call a **Person**.
       The database includes a `Person` table.

-   1.
+   1. A _Person_ may be associated with an _Account_,
+      which grants that _Person_ login access to CC.

+   Consequently, the combination of a _Person_ and an _Account_ can informally be considered a "user."

 # Roles

 This section details the roles implemented in CC.

-## None
+## Public

-Portions of CC are available to completely unknown, unauthenticated users.
+Portions of CC are available to completely unauthenticated users.
-Strictly speaking, such a user does not have a role and need not authenticate with CC.
+Strictly speaking, such a user does not have a role.
 However, for convenience, we consider such users to have a **public** "role" that permits them access to _only_ the public content of the application.